drbtlr/beating-the-odds/docs/beating-the-odds-code.md

 - Small performance decrease = 20th to 29th percentile
 - Medium performance decrease = 10th to 19th percentile
 - Large performance decrease = 9th percentile or below

+**Possible Next Steps or Action Plans:** Identify which schools are performing at different levels.
+Develop academic plan for schools at each performance level.

 ```r